microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

   the `CustomTypeEditorOKClickRequest` to the server and passes the individual retrieved data from the user’s input of the dialog along.
-The endpoint’s handler gets those data and passes - in turn - that data to the server-side view model, which then again calls its `OnClick` method, composes the actual instance of the custom control’s property type, and stores it in the `PropertyStore` property of the server-side view model.
-And with that the call chain seems to end here.
+The endpoint’s handler gets those data and passes - in turn - that data to the server-side view model.
+That again calls its `OnClick` method, composes the actual instance of the custom control’s property type, and stores it in the `PropertyStore` property of the server-side view model.
+And with that, the call chain seems to end here.
 So, the server-side view model now holds the edited and committed result.
-But wait!
+One question remains!
 How does the view model property find the way back to the control’s property?
 That last step is done client-side, and it’s kind of subtle: Remember?
 When the client-side view model got created, it not only triggered the creation of the server-side view model.
 It also requested the proxy of that view model to be returned to the client side.
 On the client, the client-side view model holds the reference to the server-side view model’s `PropertyStore` property over a proxy object.
-When the user clicks *OK* in the editor, that code flow is returned to the type editor (running in the context of Visual Studio), which had opened the modal dialog to begin with.
-Now, back in the actual type editor class, it is where the assignment from this view model to the actual property of the control happens:
+  When the user clicks *OK* in the editor, that code flow is returned to the Type Editor (running in the context of Visual Studio), which had opened the modal dialog to begin with.
+Now, back in the actual Type Editor class, it is where the assignment from this view model to the actual property of the control happens:

 ```cs
     var dialogResult = editorService.ShowDialog(_customTypeEditorDialog);